 It’s also at this point the movie drops that the found footage motif; though it does occasionally resurface in the form of footage someone has shot with their camera or watching on a laptop or phone.
 Our little band reacts quite quickly to the mass amounts of people suddenly dropping dead; no time to grieve when you have to rush outside to see if it’s an alien invasion.
 It’s Skylar who informs the group that this is The Rapture from the Book of Revelations, and she’s a tad upset because she always thought she was a good person, so why the hell was she left behind?
-Of course everyone in the group is basically a good person; sure there has been some coveting and premarital sex going on but no one’s broken any of the big Commandments, but it turns out that isn’t enough.
+And sure, it turns out that everyone in the group is basically a good person; maybe there had been some coveting and premarital sex going on but no one’s broken any of the big Commandments, yet it turns out that isn’t enough.
 It seems you have to really believe in God or its Hell and damnation and pass out the torture forks.

 • Must reach church to find girlfriend.

 • Must get Skylar to hospital, medicine didn’t work.

 • Must get to a nearby aid station.